You are welcome to call for information or to schedule a tour of Greenhills.

 Call (336) 924-4908

 Greenhills, this year, is offering accredited Orton-Gilllingham tutoring and Orton-Gillingham structured language teacher training seminars.
-Tutoring is offered five days a week between 7:30 a.m. and 5:30 p.m.
+Tutoring is offered five days a week beginning at 9:00 a.m. and ending at 6:00 p.m.

 Greenhills School, Inc. was founded in 1990 as an Orton-Gillingham based educational establishment and is based on the work of Samuel Torry Orton, M.D. with teaching strategies formulated by Dr. Orton with the collaboration of June Lyday Orton and Anna Gillingham.